-Cost of sales includes the cost of Proleukin® inventories and other costs that are directly associated with the purchase and sales of Proleukin®.
-In addition, amortization expense for the fair value step-up of acquired Proleukin® inventory and the acquired intangible assets related to the developed technology are included in cost of sales.
+Cost of sales includes the cost of Proleukin® inventories and other costs that are directly associated with the purchase and sales of Proleukin® and period costs related to overhead and manufacturing costs of AmtagviTM at the iCTC during the period from approval through March 31, 2024.
+In addition, amortization expense for the fair value step-up of acquired Proleukin® inventory and the acquired intangible assets related to developed technology, as well as the amortization related to the developed technology intellectual property license intangible asset, are included in cost of sales.

-Research and Development
+Research and Development development expense